Keeping in Touch in Italy

 Postal services in Italy

-The Italian postal service is typically lackadaisical and expats should avoid sending valuables by regular post.
+The Italian postal service is generally reliable however, it is also known to be lackadaisical, and expats should avoid sending valuables by regular post as a precaution.
 Italian customs can be nonchalant, but if they do decide to stop a package, it may never be seen again.
-Queues at post offices can be long as many people pay their monthly bills there.
+Queues at post offices are sometimes long as many people pay their monthly bills there.